“Day 1 of 50”?

 This makes my week.
 Their hand dyed yarn is my first choice for this class!
 (Below are swatches of this company’s yarns in soft colors.
 These are tests for other class topics.)

 This colorway is custom hand dyed for my local yarn shop.
-It’s called “Grape Jelly” and is based on the colors of the Crown Jellyfish found in Fiji’s Rainbow Reef.
+It’s called “Grape Jelly” and is based on the colors of the Crown Jellyfish photographed by the yarn shop owner in Fiji’s Rainbow Reef.